May 3 - 9, 2015: Issue 212

 The second Royal visitors to our shores, Princes Albert and George, came here too in 1883 for a visit, boarding a steamer at Newport Wharf for a tour along the Hawkesbury River.
 They travelled overland in a coach they boarded at Manly – their relative’s experience not deterring a chance to see the beauty of this place.

-In 1901 the Duke and Duchess of Cornwall also spent a restful time on the Hawkesbury, mooring adjacent to our estuary, after their official duties in opening the first Parliament of Australia in the year of our Federation.
+In 1901 the Duke and Duchess of Cornwall and York also spent a restful time on the Hawkesbury, mooring adjacent to our estuary in Cowan Creek, after their official duties in opening the first Parliament of Australia in the year of our Federation.

 Some residents recall being a part of Queen Elizabeth’s first visit as Naval Cadets, while Palm Beach SLSC founding member and ‘the Father of Surf Life Saving’, Adrian Curlewis, along with his wife Betty Curlewis, were gracious hosts of Queen Elizabeth II and the Duke of Edinburgh at the Bondi Royal Surf Carnival of 1954.
 Many still remember Her Majesty’s later visit to Manly, to the Royal Far West Children’s home in 1970 or her mother's salute of a 1958 Life Saving Carnival for her benefit at Manly too.